 Video: Joe Nieuwendyk won Cup with three different teams

-1932: Roy Worters of the New York Americans becomes the fifth goaltender in NHL history to have 50 shutouts in his career.
+1932: Roy Worters of the New York Americans becomes the fifth goalie in NHL history to have 50 shutouts in his career.
 The milestone comes in the Americans' 4-0 victory against the Toronto Maple Leafs at Madison Square Garden.

-1962: Chicago Blackhawks goaltender Glenn Hall is honored before to a game against the Montreal Canadiens at Chicago Stadium prior to making his 500th consecutive start (regular season and Stanley Cup Playoffs).
+1962: Chicago Blackhawks goalie Glenn Hall is honored before to a game against the Montreal Canadiens at Chicago Stadium prior to making his 500th consecutive start (regular season and Stanley Cup Playoffs).
 However, the Canadiens get goals from six players in a 7-3 victory.

 1973: At age 23, Philadelphia Flyers forward Bobby Clarke becomes the youngest captain in NHL history when he succeeds Ed Van Impe.
 Clarke remains captain through the 1978-79 season, then returns as captain from 1982-84.